bavShehata/AGE_Classification/README.md

 flask run
 ```

-Once the app is running, you can visit the <a href="https://age-class-app.webflow.io/">demo</a> and try the model out
+Once the app is running, you can visit the <a href="https://age-class-app.webflow.io/">demo</a> and try the model out.
+If you are in a hurry, you can view the demo video at the end of this file.

 ## important links